 Melli to Jorethang :

-There is road surface on and off.
-Long stretched have been washed away in landslides and are missing surfaces.
+There is a road surface on and off.
+Long stretches have been washed away in landslides and are missing surfaces.
 The Rangeet river runs on one side of the road.
-The nullas (stream) that drain the mountains into the river crosses the road.
-Before and after the nullahs, the road surface is missing
+The nullas (stream) that drain the mountains into the river keep crossing the road.
+Before and after the nullahs, there is no road surface.

 Jorethang to Kaluk (via Soreng) :